DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and their behavior will be kept until 17.02 and will be removed in 17.05.

+* ethdev: Tx offloads will no longer be enabled by default in 17.08.
+  Instead, the ``rte_eth_txmode`` structure will be extended with bit field to enable each Tx offload.
+  Besides of making the Rx/Tx configuration API more consistent for the application, PMDs will be able to provide a better out of the box performance.
+  As part of the work, ``ETH_TXQ_FLAGS_NO*`` will be superseded as well.

 * ethdev: the legacy filter API, including ``rte_eth_dev_filter_supported()``, ``rte_eth_dev_filter_ctrl()`` as well as filter types MACVLAN, ETHERTYPE, FLEXIBLE, SYN, NTUPLE, TUNNEL, FDIR,